skippynose2/lenders-app/app-api/ReadME.md

 Notes: The id in the URI is the id of the house.
 Look on figma on how to display all the information.

+House Model:
+    Attributes:
+        1. House Id
+        2. Street Addy
+        3. House Zipcode
+        4. City
+        5. Property Value
+        6. Money Raised
+        7. Loan asking price
+        8. Tags
+            - Possibly an array of strings for each tag, or enums?

+    Methods:
+        1. You need methods to get all the attributes
+        2. You need methods to update the following information
+            - Money Raised
+            - Tags